rule

 Text 17

 The way one sees the cosmic complete here manifested externally, could this all, including Yourself, be seen inside of You; this could only happen because of the influence of Your inconceivable potency!
+(Vedabase)

 Text 18

-Have You not just today shown me how, except for Yourselves, this all is based upon Your bewildering potency?
-First were You there all alone and then You became all of Vraja's boys and calves, You next even became a same number of four-handed ones that together with me were served by all and then You became an equal number of universes [10.13: 53]; and now are You again the One Infinite Absolute Truth without a second...
+Did You not just today show me how this creation, Your lawfulness, is based on Your bewildering potency?
+First You were there all alone and then You became all of Vraja's boys and calves.
+Next You even became a same number of four-handed forms who were served by all [the powers] including me and then You became an equal number of universes [10.13: 53].
+Then You again became the One Infinite Absolute Truth without a second...

 Text 19

-To those unaware of Your position understanding it the material way do You, by Yourself expanding Your mâyâ, appear for the matters of creation as Me, as Yourself for the purpose of maintenance and as the Three-eyed One [Lord S'iva] in the end.
+For those who, unaware of Your position, understand You the material way, You, by expanding Your māyā, appear as Me for the matters of creation, as Yourself for the purpose of maintenance and as the Three-eyed One [Lord S'iva] in the end.

-To those unaware of Your position understanding it the material way do You, by Yourself expanding Your mâyâ, appear for the matters of creation as Me, as Yourself for the purpose of maintenance and as the Three-eyed One [Lord S'iva] in the end.
+To those unaware of Your position understanding it the material way do You, by Yourself expanding Your māyā, appear for the matters of creation as Me, as Yourself for the purpose of maintenance and as the Three-eyed One [Lord S'iva] in the end.
 (Vedabase)

 Text 20

 Among the enlightened and the seers, o Controller, as well indeed among the human beings, the animals and the aquatics also, do You, who are factually unborn, o Master, o Creator, take birth to be of mercy with the truthful and to chastise the untruthful who are blinded by illusion [see also B.G.
 4: 8].
+(Vedabase)

 Text 21

-Who, o Greatest Supreme Lord, o Supersoul and Controller of Yoga, knows where, how, how many or when in the three worlds the pastimes of Your Lordship, the play of Your spiritual energy [yoga-mâyâ] thus is expanding?
+Who, oh Greatest Supreme Lord, oh Supersoul and Master of Yoga, knows where and how, to what degree or when in the three worlds You expand the play of Your spiritual energy [yoga-māyā], Your pastimes?

-Who, o Greatest Supreme Lord, o Supersoul and Controller of Yoga, knows where, how, how many or when in the three worlds the pastimes of Your Lordship, the play of Your spiritual energy [yoga-mâyâ] thus is expanding?
+Who, o Greatest Supreme Lord, o Supersoul and Controller of Yoga, knows where, how, how many or when in the three worlds the pastimes of Your Lordship, the play of Your spiritual energy [yoga-māyā] thus is expanding?
 (Vedabase)

 Text 22

+For that reason this complete whole, which is untrue [asat, temporary] in its form, is just like a dream wherein one's awareness is covered by all kinds of distress.
+While one inside of You finds Your unlimited forms of consciousness, eternity and happiness [sat, permanent, see also B.G.
+2: 16 and **], originated from the material energy that what seems to be true [outside].

 Therefore is this cosmic complete, being untrue [asat, temporary] in its form, just like a dream wherein the awareness is covered by all kinds of miseries; while one within Yourself may find Your unlimited forms of consciousness, eternity and happiness, have we [outside of that] the bewildering energy presenting itself as if it were true [sat, permanent, see also B.G.
 2: 16 and **].

-Therefore is this cosmic complete, being untrue [asat, temporary] in its form, just like a dream, wherein the awareness is covered by a load of repeated miseries, whereas within You there is indeed the conscious, eternal, happiness of which the countless appearances brought about by the illusory energy appear as if they were true [sat, permanent, see also B.G.: 2: 16 and **].
 (Vedabase)

 Text 23

-The One Soul You are, the Original Personality, the Oldest, the Truth, the Light from Within without a beginning and an end, the eternally undiminishing, unimpeded happiness free from impurities, the Complete Without a Second undying and free from designations.
+The One Soul You are, the Original Personality, the Oldest, the Truth, the Light from Within without a beginning and an end, the eternally undiminishing, unimpeded happiness free from impurities, the unceasing Complete Without a Second which defies all description.
 (Vedabase)

 Text 24

+They who from the sunlike spiritual master received the perfect vision of the confidential philosophy, can by that description see You as the very Soul, the Supersoul of all souls.
+It are they who easily cross over the ocean of an untrue worldly existence.

 You as such described indeed are the very Soul of all souls, so may envision those who received from the radiating spiritual master the perfect vision of the confidential philosophy; it is they who easily cross over the ocean of an untrue worldly existence.

-You as such described indeed are the very Soul of all souls, so may see those who received from the radiating spiritual master the perfect vision of the confidential philosophy; it is they who easily cross over the ocean of an untrue worldly existence.
 (Vedabase)

 Text 25

-With those who do not understand You indeed as being the Supreme Soul, arises just because of that a totally material life which by means of spiritual knowledge then again disappears, just like with a rope [its appearance as] a snake its body appears and disappears.
+For those who do not understand You as being the Supreme Soul, for that reason alone a totally material life unfolds that dissolves again with a spiritual vision, just as with a rope [in illusion the image of] a snake may appear and disappear again.

 Text 26

-Designations of being bound to matter or being liberated, rise from not knowing, actually are the two not separate [but the same in the sense of being bound to that what is not an illusion] when one, like with days and nights before the sun, properly distinguishes according the true knowledge of the pure, transcendental, spirit soul of which the awareness is unimpeded [as-it-is, free from mâyâ].
+Designations of being bound to matter or being liberated, rise from not knowing, actually are the two not separate [but the same in the sense of being bound to that what is not an illusion] when one, like with days and nights before the sun, properly distinguishes according the true knowledge of the pure, transcendental, spirit soul of which the awareness is unimpeded [as-it-is, free from māyā].
+(Vedabase)

 Text 27

-Oh how ignorant the foolishness of persons who think of You, the Original Soul, as something else and indeed of Yourself again as to be searched [as someone being] outside! [see B.G.
+Oh, how ignorant is the foolishness of persons who think of You, the Original Soul, as being something else and indeed of the Self as something to be looked for [as someone present] in the outside world! [see B.G.
 18: 16] (Vedabase)

 Text 28

 The truthful, from the inside rejecting what is not 'that' [see neti neti 7.7: 23], are indeed looking for You, o Unlimited One; would even a man of truth, caught in the unreal of the 'snake' which is always so near to him, [directly] be able to appreciate the real of the 'rope'? [see also 10.6: 8, and B.G.
-18: 37]
+18: 37] (Vedabase)

 Text 29

-Therefore is it so my Lord that one, being granted but a trace of the mercy of Your lotus feet, in fact has knowledge of the certain truth of the greatness of the Supreme Personality, but that is not true for anyone else, however long he might speculate.
+It is therefore so, my Lord, that someone who is blessed with but a trace of Your lotus feet, can understand the truth of the glory of Your Supreme Personality, while that is not possible for someone else, however long he might speculate.

 Text 30